microsoftgraph/microsoft-graph-docs/concepts/known-issues.md

 which is set on newly created teams and teams that are visited in Microsoft Teams.
 In the future, we will set **resourceProvisioningOptions** on existing teams that have not been opened in Microsoft Teams.

+### Clone a team ignores mailNickName attribute

+The mailNickName attribute of the request body for [Clone a team](/graph/api/team-clone?view=graph-rest-1.0) is ignored.
+The mailNickName for the new Group/Team will always be computed from the provided displayName attribute.

+### Removing an Owner also removes them as a Member

+Using [Remove owner](/graph/api/group-delete-owners?view=graph-rest-1.0) to demote a user from Owner to Member, currently the user will also be removed as a Member in Teams (not in Azure AD).
+To work around this, we recommend that you remove the user from both owners and members (in this order), wait 10 seconds, then add them back to members.

 ## Groups

 ### Permissions for groups and Microsoft Teams